MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Programmability.Telemetry.MacroFileOpened

-Triggered upon opening a macro (VBA)-containing file on a device that has been onboarded to Office Apps as a Service (OAAS) by the IT admin and where Office 365 ProPlus has been activated with an enterprise license.
+Triggered upon opening a macro (VBA)-containing file on a device that has been onboarded to Office Apps as a Service (OAAS) by the IT admin and where Microsoft 365 Apps for enterprise has been activated with an enterprise license.
 The event is used to understand the health of macro(VBA)-containing files in a tenant and is compared to Office.Programmability.Telemetry.VbaTelemetryBreak which tracks errors on VBA-containing files.

 No fields are collected.